-- Total PT benefits of £133.9m; - Total highway benefits of £167.5m; - Revenue gives an operating surplus of 14% above the operating cost; - A slight negative impact on bus operations, with a revenue reduction of £31.6m exceeding the operating cost reduction of £29.7m by some £1.9m; - Overall PT revenue increases by some £98.9m as a result of the large increase in PT demand arising from modal shift and trip generation; - A small reduction in off-street parking revenues; and - An overall present value of benefits of £324.4m.
+- Total PT benefits of £116.5m; - Total highway benefits of £111.6m; - A negative impact on bus operations, with a revenue reduction of £40.3m exceeding the operating cost reduction of £31.1m by some £9.2m; - A small reduction in off-street parking revenues; and - An overall present value of benefits of £231.1m.

-The predicted level of non-user benefits from the suite of demand models equates to approximately $\pounds 167.5m$ over the 30 year evaluation period.
-While this level of benefits seems somewhat high in comparison to the predicted user benefits it should be noted that the models are predicting severe levels of congestion, particularly by the end of the evaluation period (the modelled year of 2026).
+The predicted level of non-user benefits from the suite of demand models equates to approximately £111.6m over the 30-year evaluation period.
+While this level of benefits seems somewhat high in comparison to the predicted user benefits, it should be noted that the models are predicting severe levels of congestion, particularly by the end of the evaluation period (the modelled year of 2026).
 Therefore any reduced level of congestion caused by modal shift could result in a very large number of travellers experiencing a small level of benefit thereby producing a significant level of cumulative benefits.
 This was confirmed through the analysis of model output.

-However it should also be noted that models of this size and geographical coverage can produce what is referred to as model noise.
+However, it should also be noted that models of this size and geographical coverage can produce what is referred to as model noise.
 This means that the introduction of any changes in the model can often result in theoretical changes in travel patterns in areas that would, in practice, experience no change.
 In this case for example the model is predicting reduced journey times and therefore economic benefits in places such as Fife and East Lothian.
 Because of the nature of the modelling, the level of non-user benefits may have been overestimated.
 Recognising that, a detailed review of the distribution of the benefits was undertaken.
 The purpose of this review was to identify the magnitude of benefits predicted in such areas with a view to discounting those benefits out with the immediate area of influence of the tram.
-Following this review a total of some £148m worth of non-user benefits were deducted from those predicted from the demand model.
+Following this review a total of some £109m worth of non-user benefits were deducted from those predicted from the demand model.
 These benefits relate to the movements between the following sectors (see below):